Contact Us

 Sulema at work in the Mi Esperanza Jewelry Studio

 Sulema Benitez is a special person for Mi Esperanza.
-She is married and the mother of three boys, Andrik, 18, Axel, 12, and Kenneth, 10.
+She is married and the mother of three boys, Andrich, Axel, and Kenneth.

 Since Sulema started at Mi Esperanza, she has become one of our most gifted artisans.
 Sulema's training quickly advanced from simple beading to intricate metalwork.
 Our jewelry designer was amazed by her development.
-Because of her talent and abilities, Sulema was promoted to Mi Esperanza's Jewelry Studio Supervisor a year and a half later.
+Due to her talent and abilities, Sulema was promoted to Jewelry Studio Supervisor at Mi Esperanza a year and a half later.

 Sulema at a Glance